textCritique/textCritique.github.io/_posts/2025-12-27-make-bootable-usb-stick-normal-again.md

 ## Prerequisites

-Assuming you are on arch linux, here are some prerequisite packages that needs to be to installed.
+Assuming you're on Arch Linux, here are the packages you need to install (adjust for your distro: e.g., `sudo apt install dosfstools` or `sudo dnf install dosfstools`).

 ```bash
 # for using mkfs.vfat command